 Mindful eating is something that is becoming increasingly more popular and for good reason.
-Research has suggested that mindfulness can moderate the relationship between disordered eating cognitions and disordered eating behaviours (1) as well as helping to treat conditions such as anxiety, depression and eating disorders (2).
-Now this is not to say that mindful eating will ‘cure’ your feelings of guilt and anxiety however, they may well help.
+Research has suggested that mindfulness may moderate the relationship between disordered eating cognitions and disordered eating behaviours (1) as well as helping to treat conditions such as anxiety, depression and eating disorders (2).
+Now this is not to say that mindful eating will ‘cure’ your feelings of guilt and anxiety however, it may well help.
 Mindful eating requires you to slow down, and pay more attention to what you’re eating.
 For example, paying attention to the smell, colour, texture and taste of the food actually allows you to savour your food choice and enjoy your eating experience more.
-Mindfulness is often suggested to those who suffer with digestive issues such as bloating, therefore this any also alleviate feelings of discomfort after eating more than usual.
+Mindfulness is often suggested to those who suffer with digestive issues such as bloating, therefore this may also alleviate feelings of discomfort after eating more than usual.
 Mindful eating is also suggested for people who want to cope with perceived feelings of guilt and anxiety around food, wanting to improve their emotional sate around food, and even just to improve and maintain their overall wellbeing and relationship with food.

 - Silence your ‘inner critic’

-Do me a favour- every time you heat that ‘inner voice’ say something negative, hit back and say no!
+Do me a favour- every time you hear that ‘inner voice’ say something negative, hit back and say no!
 Argue with it, and it’s less likely to come back.
-Stand up for yourself, and reassure yourself that are allowed to enjoy your food choices- because you’re with friends and family who are having a whale of a time, and you deserve to be in on that!
+Stand up for yourself, and reassure yourself that you are allowed to enjoy your food choices- because you’re with friends and family who are having a whale of a time, and you deserve to be in on that!
 Stop being so hard on yourself and focus on the things you’re appreciative for this Christmas.

 - Pay no attention to ‘diet culture’

 This one especially applies all year round!
 If you leave this page with anything, please let it be the fact that you will no longer pay attention to fad diets, detox diets, low carb diets etc. They have no place in the world of health and nutrition!
 These kinds of diets and advice that supposedly equals good health, couldn’t be further from the truth!
-Do not buy in to magazine and online articles that tell you special diets are the way forward.
-If you are taking on board nutrition advice, please make sure it is from a registered nutritionist or dietician.
+Do not buy in to magazine and online articles that tell you diets are the way forward.
+If you are taking on board nutrition advice, please make sure it is from a registered nutritionist or dietitian.

 - Eat what you are comfortable with

 A lot of people feel ‘pressure’ to eat more around Christmas.
 This can be particularly difficult for those who have had or are currently suffering with an eating disorder.
 Around the festive season, you will probably be faced with more dessert choices than you’ve been used to and that’s okay.
 An idea to lessen anxiety around this is to try making your own dessert.
 Anxiety around food is often heightened when you’re not too sure what you are eating.
-You may find it more enjoyable and less anxiety provoking to spend some time cooking up a recipe of your ow for everyone to enjoy together.
+You may find it more enjoyable and less anxiety provoking to spend some time cooking up a recipe of your own for everyone to enjoy together.